Sophie Mokoena Biography, Career, Controversies -Pindula

 The sources added that the international news service providers refused to supply the SABC with stories without a contract hence she took the decision to engage FSN as a last resort.[3]

-Sophie Mokoena is to be charged on Tuesday for calling a rival radio station to badmouth the public broadcaster.
+In November 2009, Sophie Mokoena was charged for calling a rival radio station to badmouth the SABC

-Weekend Argus has obtained a copy of the charge sheet, which says Mokoena is to be charged with bringing the SABC into disrepute, dishonesty, breaching her employment contract and contravening SABC rules and regulations.
+Mokoena was charged with bringing the SABC into disrepute, dishonesty, breaching her employment contract and contravening SABC rules and regulations.

+Mokoena allegedly called Talk Radio 702 in July 2009 during the SABC pay strike, identifying herself as "Fatima" during a show hosted by Redi Direko and voicing an opinion about the troubles plaguing the public broadcaster.

+Listeners called in after the show, saying they recognised the voice as Mokoena's.
+The charge sheet notes that Mokoena misrepresented her identity.[4]

 References